Basecamp Pro Tips

 As long as you use the same exact email address to access each Basecamp account, you can navigate between them in your browser.* You can see all of the accounts you're a part of here: https://launchpad.37signals.com/signin

-Access the Launchpad or your other accounts from within Basecamp 3 by clicking on the Basecamp logo on the lefthand side of the page:
+Access the Launchpad or your other accounts from within Basecamp 4 by clicking on the Basecamp logo on the left hand side of the page:

 Apps

-If you use the Basecamp 3 desktop app or mobile app, you can only navigate between other Basecamp 3 accounts.
-So, you would not be able to access a Basecamp 2 account from the Basecamp 3 app.
+If you use the desktop app or mobile app for Basecamp 4 accounts, you can only navigate between other Basecamp 4 accounts.
+It's not possible to access a Basecamp 2 account from the same Basecamp app, but you can download the Basecamp 2 mobile app here.

 Jump back to: